LaurenceWarne/finito.el/README.md

 (in addition to all the [base bindings](#bindings-available-in-all-finito-view-buffers))

-# Customisation
+# Cutomization

 ## `finito-writer-instance`

 This object can be used to customize how books are written into finito buffers.
-The `finito-book-writer` class can be extended to provide ad-hoc customization.
+The `finito-book-writer` class can be extended to provide ad-hoc cutomization.
 Example:

 ```elisp
 (defclass my-book-writer (finito-book-writer)